 While this is just one example, there are many other training programs that can be delivered through a bookend blended learning model.

-When you are looking at gaining the maximum from minimum classroom time, and also leveraging online training resources effectively, the bookend blended learning model is a good option to consider.
+When you are looking at gaining the maximum from minimum classroom time, leveraging online training resources effectively, and speeding up the transfer of employees’ knowledge from training to job skills; the bookend blended learning model is a good option to consider.
 If you’d like to know how to use blended learning to give employee performance a quick boost, don’t forget to download our eBook on ‘Blended Learning’.